Financial Aid Programs

 The Office of Financial Aid (Palmer Building D) is responsible for determining your eligibility, offering you financial assistance, posting the funds to your student account, and processing expenses and student loans.
 If your question pertains to any of these topics, please contact the Financial Aid staff (ncfinaid@ncf.edu or (941) 487-5000, ext.
 2).

-The Office of the Registrar (Palmer Building D, room 129) is responsible for maintaining your registration status, posting contract evaluations, collecting address changes, releasing academic holds, determining changes to residency status, and completion and submission of enrollment verification forms to your lender.
+The Office of the Registrar (Palmer Building D) is responsible for maintaining your registration status, posting contract evaluations/grades, collecting address changes, releasing certain academic holds, determining changes to residency status, and completion and submission of enrollment verification forms to your lender.
 If your question pertains to any of these topics, please contact the Registrar staff (registrar@ncf.edu) or (941) 487-4230).

-The Finance Office (Palmer Building D, room 123) is responsible for the collection of charges placed on your student account, receipt of any payments to your student account, processing refunds, and enforcing financial holds.
-If your question pertains to any of these topics, please contact the Finance Office (business@ncf.edu or at (941) 487-4625).
+The Finance & Accounting Office (Keating Center) is responsible for the collection of charges placed on your student account, receipt of any payments to your student account, processing refunds, and enforcing financial holds.
+If your question pertains to any of these topics, please contact the Finance Office (finance@ncf.edu or at (941) 487-4625).